mdeguzis/steamcmd-wrapper/README.md

 # steamcmd-wrapper

 A SteamCMD CLI wrapper for GNU/Linux systems.
 This is very much a WIP right now.
 Feel free to contribute.
-The Goal to to expose commond steamcmd functions in an easy way, document the utility, and provide quick access to features.
+The goal is to expose common steamcmd functions in an easy way, document the utility, and provide quick access to features.

 # Using steamcmd-wrapper